← SquadRanks

 Ancelotti is right.
 Six of the last eight World Cup winners conceded fewer than five goals.
 The three most dominant defensive records in modern tournament history belong to champions.
 Every Brazilian title from 1994 to 2002 was built on a defensive structure, and the pattern holds for 1958 and 1962.
 Only the 1970 side, which conceded 1.17 goals per game, broke the mold with a generational attack.

-Brazil enter the 2026 World Cup behind the top European contenders and Argentina in both squad depth and prediction market pricing.
-Their defensive personnel, drawn largely from outside Europe's top five leagues, sit below every serious rival.
-Ancelotti diagnosed the right problem.
-Whether he has the personnel to solve it will define Brazil's tournament.
+Brazil still enter the 2026 World Cup behind the top European contenders and Argentina in prediction market pricing.
+But the defensive line is no longer the gap it looked like in April.
+Ancelotti diagnosed the right problem, and the May 18 squad gave him the personnel to address it.
+Whether he has the time to drill a new centre-back partnership will define Brazil's tournament.

 Explore the Rankings →